w-roy/gaia/README.rst

 Documentation
 =============

 Please find the docs at https://docs.gaia-pipeline.io.
 We also have a interesting tutorials section over there.
 For example, `Kubernetes deployment with vault integration`_.

 Roadmap
 =======

-Gaia is currently in alpha version available.
-We extremely recommend to not use gaia for mission critical jobs and for production usage.
+Gaia is currently in alpha version.
+We extremely recommend you not to use gaia for mission critical jobs and for production usage.
 Things will change in the future and essential features may break.

 One of the main issues currently is the lack of unit- and integration tests.
-This is on our to-do list and we are working on this topic with high priority.
+This is on our to-do list with high priority.

-It is planned that other programming languages should be supported in the next few month.
-It is up to the community which languages will be supported next.
+It is planned that other programming languages should be supported in the next few months.
+It is up to the community to decide which languages will be supported next.

 Contributing
 ============

 Gaia can only evolve and become a great product with the help of contributors.
 If you like to contribute, please have a look at our `issues section`_.
 We do our best to mark issues for new contributors with the label *good first issue*.

 If you think you found a good first issue, please consider this list as a short guide: